prog4biol/pfb2019/problemsets/biopython_problemset.md

 ```
 This will create a file `uniprot_sprot.fasta`

+**Do not add uniprot_sprot.fasta to your github repo.
+It is too big.*** To be safe, find your .gitignore in the root of your github repository.
+Add `uniprot_sprot.fasta*` anywhere in the file.
+Make sure to add this file to our index as you are updating your repo.

 3. What does the file contain?
 How many records?
 Does it look intact?
 How do you know?

 Extract IDs from fasta file